 Legacy of Light Society

-Just as we at The Friends School of Atlanta talk about “the light within” each student, and indeed within each member of the FSA community, we also are concerned with safeguarding that light in our students and alums over time.
+Just as we at The Friends School of Atlanta talk about "the light within" each student, and indeed within each member of the FSA community, we also are concerned with safeguarding that light in our students and alums over time.
 Toward that end, the Legacy of Light Society includes friends of FSA who have included the school in their estate planning.
-Planned gifts such as bequests and charitable remainder trusts support FSA’s endowment fund, ensuring the long-term financial health of the school, and therefore the cumulative effectiveness of sending students into the world with conscience, conviction and compassion for many generations to come.
+Unless otherwise designated, planned gifts such as bequests and charitable remainder trusts support FSA's endowment fund, called the Legacy of Light Fund, ensuring the long-term financial health of the school, and therefore the cumulative effectiveness of sending students into the world with conscience, conviction and compassion for many generations to come.

 - Bequest, whereby a donor includes FSA in his or her will as beneficiary of a designated amount, a property, one or more securities or even an entire estate.
 A bequest can be made either for a designated purpose, per the wishes of the donor, or without restriction.
 In addition to providing a generous gift to FSA, a bequest can also reduce estate taxes, where appropriate.